nathan-popper/nathan-popper.github.io/_portfolio/portfolio-2.md

 {::options parse_block_html="false" /}

 ## Vectorization & Training
-There were a number of different options for converting the text into numerical vectors that could be fit with a model.
-Each conversation had largely similar words.
-Since theses were all calls to Best Buy customer service, the types of phrases and keywords were likely to be similar.
-In addition, the agents who take the call have very scripted responses which leads conversations to share most of the same words.
-I didn't want these extremely frequent words to dominate the unique, valuable words.
-We chose to use TF-IDF vectorization for this reason.
+The classification models used can only work with numbers, and there were a number of different options for converting the cleaned text into the appropriate numerical vectors.
+Based on the issues mentioned above, TF-IDF vectorization was a good choice.
+TF-IDF would look at how often a word appears in a certain conversation, and then weight it by how unique that word was to the entire dataset of conversations.
+Words that appeared in many conversation topics would be less dominant than words that were unique to the smaller subset of labels.
+  I used the scikit-learn TF-IDF vectorizer and customized the parameters to fit well with our situation.
+I used sublinear term frequency scaling to tone down the effect of very frequent words (some words had 20+ appearances per conversation).
+A word could also be too unique.
+If a word only appears in one document it would get quite a large weight because it's correctly identified as a unique word.
+However, this word is likely not important to identifying the label since it only appeared once.
+I required that the term appear in at least 3 conversations for it to get added to the vocabulary.
+Finally, since words alone could miss valuable information, the model was also given bigrams.

 {::options parse_block_html="true" /}